 1. Do I have to purchase a specific type of security camera system?

-While there is no requirement for a specific type of system, there are some minimum and recommended specifications. (see above)
+While there is no requirement for a specific type of system, there are some minimum and recommended specifications.
+See the program requirements for more information.

 2. Do I have to install the security camera(s) in a specific location?